Whadup/arxiv_learning/docs/index.md

 ### Keyword-Annotated Formulas

 in this shared LaTeX document, we collect keyword-annotated formulas: [Overleaf](https://www.overleaf.com/8721648589nrjxgwmtzfvm).
 We can query these formulas in a large collection of papers and check if the keywords appear in the context of the search results.

+We also have a small set of machine-learning related formulas labeled into categories.
+[Labeled Data](https://github.com/Whadup/arxiv_learning/blob/master/eval.json). __Warning:__ These formulas are copied from arxiv papers, often multiple formulas belong to the same paper and we do not have meta data to reconstruct the source.
+When pre-training on a large collection, it is thus likely that these test formulas have been seen during training, possibly even as positive pairs in contrasitve learning tasks.

 ### Finetuning Data
 We have automatically identified equalities and inequalities on arXiv.
 Now the machine learning task is to learn to match left-hand-sides and right-hand-sides of these (in-)equalities.
 We provide three different fine-tuning datasets, each split into train and test files.